 One of the great characteristics of building an agency is that the job of your agents is so simple.
 In fact, agents are simply referrers and their single job is to give away an “offer” of some kind such as a FREE booklet.
 When a request comes in for the booklet, your agent has provided you with a SQL (Sales Qualified Lead) to follow up on.
 It’s really that simple.
 And the more agents you enlist, the more SQL you will have.

 One of the most attractive features of developing your factoring consultant business using an agency concept is the low cost.
-In fact, if done correctly, the only cost associated with setting up an agency will be the cost associated with IACFB’s Sponsored Agents Program, is the cost associated with training your agents which includes IACFB membership.
+In fact, if done correctly, the only cost associated with setting up an agency will be the cost associated with IACFB’s Sponsored Agents Program, is the cost associated with training with is provided with a “special course” at the Academy called Factoring 101 “Lite”.
+This is a cost you your agents and not to you.

 Just as your cost under the agency concept are minimal, so are those of your agents.
-Through IACFB, an agent selected by you for the program will pay only $9.95 per month for their landing page setup and access to Agent training.
-Their only additional expense will be to invest in some business cards.
+Through IACFB, an agent selected by you for the program will pay only $12.95 per month for their landing page setup and a fee to access to Agent training.
+Additionally, you control the fee that YOU charge to become an agent.
+The standard cost of the Agent Program is just $99.95 plus the cost of the Agent’s website domain ($14.99 per year) Their only additional expense will be to invest in some business cards.
 That’s it.
-The agent Landing page is FREE with their membership and each installation includes a FREE business email per agent.
+The agent Landing page is included with your program and each installation includes a FREE business email per agent.

-Basic training in factoring and business development for your agents is easily provided with IACFB’s Learning Lab and Off-Campus Agent Training area.
-The Learning Lab and Off-Campus Training provides the right mix of factoring knowledge along with lead-generating networking tips to make your agents productive.
-Most individuals that are drawn to becoming an agent as part of your “agent concept” are looking for strictly a part-time home business opportunity and aren’t seeking a full time career objective.
+Basic training in factoring and business development for your agents is easily provided with IACFB’s Academy and Factoring 101 “Lite” as well as IACFB’s NEW Channel on YouTube.
+The Academy online training and our expansive mix of YouTube videos provides the right mix of factoring knowledge along with lead-generating networking tips to make your agents productive.
+Most individuals that are drawn to becoming an agent as part of your “agent concept” are looking for strictly a part-time home business opportunity that offers the ability earn “real money” and aren’t seeking a full time career objective.

-For many home business seekers, one of the primary reasons an agent relationship with you is more attractive than a standalone freelance factoring consultancy is that they just do not have the time to develop and implement their own marketing campaigns.
-Their 9-5 day job simply prohibits it.
-They do, however, have time to “bird dog” for you and assist you in your marketing campaigns.
+In today’s inflationary economy, everyone is a part-time home business seeker which is one of the primary reasons an agent relationship with you is more attractive than a standalone freelance factoring consultancy.
+Many home business entrepreneurs just do not have the time to develop and implement their own full time business and required marketing campaigns.
+For your Sponsored Agent candidates, their regular 9-5 day job simply prohibits it.
+They do, however, have time to enjoy social media and to “bird dog” for you and even assist you in your marketing campaigns.

 Commission Sharing Arrangements

-Most career factoring brokers that utilize the agency concept will share commissions on a 50% – 50% basis with their agents.
-They will also provide periodic contests and incentives to keep their agent engaged.
+All professional freelance factoring brokers have active “Referral Programs” for those that send in occasional leads.
+For those leads, the referrer will typically be give a $100 gift certificate to the romantic restaurant of his or her choice.
+For career factoring brokers that utilize the agency concept, commissions earned from referrals will typically be shared on a 50% – 50% basis with their agents.
+Freelance brokers will also provide periodic contests and incentives to keep their agent engaged.
 Promotions do not need to be large, usually with a value less than $100.
 They should, however, be based on productivity, such as rewarding the agent that is responsible for the most attendees at your next guest speaker teleconference or the agent that generates the most leads within a specific period of time.

 Where to Find Quality Agent Candidates